Quasi-normal modes of the Ay\'on-Beato-Garc\'ia black hole surrounded by quintessence: Conclusions

 \section{Conclusions}

-In this work, we analysed the quasi-normal modes of scalar perturbations of the Ay\'on–Beato–Garc\'ia (ABG) regular black hole immersed in a quintessence background.
-The study of the horizon structure allowed us to identify critical values of the characteristic parameters $c$ and $g^{2}$, showing that the inclusion of the quintessence term leads to the emergence of an additional cosmological horizon and modifies the conditions for the existence of extremal horizons.
+In this work, we analysed the QNMs of scalar, electromagnetic and gravitational perturbations of the Ay\'on–Beato–Garc\'ia (ABG) regular black hole immersed in a quintessence background.
+The analysis of the horizon structure showed that the quintessence parameter $c$ and the magnetic charge $g^{2}$ significantly modify the number and location of the horizons, introducing an additional cosmological horizon in a wide region of the parameter space.

-The effective potential associated with scalar perturbations exhibited a strong dependence on both the parameter $c$ and the quintessence state parameter $\omega_q$.
+The effective potential associated with scalar, electromagnetic and gravitational perturbations exhibited a strong dependence on both the parameter $c$ and the quintessence state parameter $\omega_q$.
 In particular, increasing $c$ lowers the potential barrier, while the value of $\omega_q $ determines the relative magnitude of this reduction $V_{\omega_q=-4/9} > V_{\omega_q=-2/3}$.
-This behaviour directly impacts the dynamics of perturbations .
+This behaviour directly impacts the dynamics of perturbations.

-By applying the improved Asymptotic Iteration Method (AIM), we numerically computed the complex quasi-normal frequencies.
-The results confirm that both the presence of quintessence and the variation of black hole parameters significantly affect the real and imaginary parts of the frequencies.
-The real part increases with the charge parameter $g$, while the absolute value of the imaginary part decreases, indicating a longer persistence of the oscillations.
-Conversely, an increase in $c$ reduces both components of the frequency, leading to slower damping of perturbations.
+Using the improved Asymptotic Iteration Method with 30 iterations, we obtained numerically stable and accurate QNMs, in agreement with sixth-order WKB calculations.
+This agreement demonstrates the robustness and reliability of AIM for analyzing the QNMs of black holes.
+Moreover, for this particular black hole, the computation time required to obtain the QNMs was shorter using AIM than with the WKB approach.

-From Tables \ref{qnmc} and \ref{qnmg}, we observe that the real part of the frequencies increases with increasing values of the magnetic charge parameter $g^2$, while the magnitude of the imaginary part decreases with increasing $g^2$.
-The presence of quintessence leads to additional damping of the quasi-normal modes.
+In the Tables \ref{qnmc}, \ref{qnmg},\ref{qnmce},\ref{qnmge}, \ref{qnmcg} and \ref{qnmgg} exhibit a clear dependence of the QNMs on $c$ and $\omega_{q}$.
+Increasing $c$ reduces both $\omega_{r}$ and $|\omega_{i}|$, leading to slower damping of the perturbations, whereas larger $g^{2}$ increases the oscillation frequency and reduces the damping rate.
+These trends are consistent with previous studies of black holes in dark-energy backgrounds.